Skip to main content

 3. Get Expert Guidance

-Working with a physiotherapist or Pilates instructor ensures you’re activating the right muscles, not overcompensating with your back or hips.
+Working with a Physiotherapist or Pilates instructor ensures you’re activating the right muscles, not overcompensating with your back or hips.

 Pilates-based Rehab classes Physiotherapy New Farm The Body Refienry